chrisrraP/configure-ad/README.md

 </p>
 <p>
-Created a group resource and virtual machines within Microsoft Azure.
+Create a group resource and virtual machines within Microsoft Azure.
 The domain server will be named "DC-1" and the user will be named "Client".
-To ensure that the IP address of the server doesn't change throughout the process, I select the "static" option in the network settings.
+To ensure that the IP address of the server doesn't change throughout the process, select the "static" option in the network settings.
 </p>
 <br />